MicrosoftDocs/winrt-api/windows.management.update/windowsupdatescancompletedeventargs_succeeded.md

 ## -description

-Boolean value indicating if the completed scan succeeded.
+Gets a value indicating whether the completed scan succeeded.

 ## -property-value

+`true` if the completed scan succeeded; otherwise, `false`.

 ## -remarks

-This field allows quick reference as to whether an action was successful.
-If the action failed, more information can be found by checking the [ExtendedError](./windowsupdatescancompletedeventargs_extendederror.md) code.
+This property affords quick reference as to whether a scan was successful.
+If the scan failed, then you can obtain more information by checking the [ExtendedError](./windowsupdatescancompletedeventargs_extendederror.md) code.

 ## -see-also

 ## -examples